KeeaiQian/machine_learning_paper/QIAN/README.md

 ## Unsupervised domain adaptation for medical imaging segmentation with self-ensembling

 Introduction: A way to make model more generalized for different scenarios.
 But I think this can already be achieved by self-supervised learning with data augmentation?
-Not sure whether this methid will work better.
+Not sure whether this method will work better.

 paper: https://arxiv.org/pdf/1811.06042.pdf